alfanick/jekyll-related-posts/README.md

 I did not benchmark the plugin, however for the dataset given in the example (containing ~900 documents, ~7000 keywords) rendering time (including Jekyll hoodoo stuff) is more less 70 seconds (on Xeon, using 750MB RAM).
-Computations related to this plugin is about 20 seconds long.
+Computation related to this plugin is about 20 seconds long.
 It should be noticed that I'm using OpenBLAS and standard LAPACK distributed with Ubuntu (performance is similar on OS X using builtin Acccelerate framework).